CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. Once the deployment is succeeded, go back to the **Insights** blade for ubuntu-k8s VM and then refresh the page once, you may have to re-click on the **Enable** button and refresh the page again to see the Insights.
 Data will take around 10 minutes to be routed to the Insights from your Linux machine: ubuntu-k8s.

     ![](.././media/insight11.png)

+    > Note: By this time, the Compliance state of the policy also might have changed.
+While you wait for the insights to come up, you can check the compliance state in Policies under **Operations** section on the left or you can move on to the next page and come back later to view the insights.

 1. Once the Insights are ready, click on the **Performance** blade to review Logical Disk Operations, CPU Utilization, Available Memory, Logical Disk IOPS, Logical Disk MB/s, and much more.
 It is exciting to see the **graphical representation** on VM performance, whether the VM is deployed on-prem, on other cloud provider platforms, or any edge technologies.